Types of Students

 Most VA benefits are handled by the Registrar's Office.
 More information can be read at http://www.registrar.clemson.edu/html/veteran.htm.

-Senior citizens over the age 60 who live in South Carolina can receive free tuition to attend classes at Clemson University.
+Senior citizens over the age of 60 who live in South Carolina can receive free tuition to attend classes at Clemson University.

 There are steps to take with the Office of Student Financial Aid if you plan to complete an internship or co-op through Clemson University.